This pathway shows you how to apply for a Skills Assessment outcome so that you can register and work as a pharmacist in Australia.

 Get help with your application if you want to

-But you may want us to correspond with another person, such as a migration agent or family member, instead of you.
+You may want us to communicate with another person, such as a migration agent or family member, instead of you.
+This is not required - it is optional if you choose.

 If you want to nominate someone else to work with us, download and fill in our Agent Authorisation form.
 Both you and your nominated agent must sign it.